chrislattman/webserver/README.md

 Note: the threading (where applicable) used in these files is extremely basic.
 A real web server would use a thread pool.

 Another thing to note is that a real web server would need to validate each HTTP request it receives.

+> Side note: sending ICMP packets requires raw sockets, which is limited to users with root privileges.